sergane13/sergane13/README.md

 ####
 - 👋 Hi, I’m Serban
-- 👀 I’m interested in software development, business and finance
+- 👀 I’m interested in software development
-- 🌱 I’m currently improving my coding skills in developing microservices
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me https://www.linkedin.com/in/serbanchisca/